micouy/powierza-coefficient/README.md

 ## Use case

-The *Powierża coefficient* is used in [`kn`](https://github.com/micouy/kn) to determine which of the directories' names better match the abbreviation.
+The *Powierża coefficient* is used in [`kn`](https://github.com/micouy/kn) and in [`nushell`](https://github.com/nushell/nushell) to determine which of the directories' names better match the abbreviation.
 Many other string coefficients and metrics were found unsuitable, including *Levenshtein distance*. *Levenshtein distance* is biased in favour of short strings.
 For example, the *Levenshtein distance* from `gra` to `programming` is greater than to `gorgia`, even though it does not "resemble" the abbreviation. *Powierża coefficient* for these pairs of strings is 0 and 2, so `programming` would be chosen (correctly).

 # *Powierża algorithm*